aws-samples/amazon-dynamodb-labs/content/relational-migration/introduction/index.en.md

-With DynamoDB, you can choose to transform existing tables' data into single-table or single-item format to bring related data close together, adding some complexity to the write process, but also unlocking the ability to do fast sub-10 millisecond read operations.
+With DynamoDB, you can choose to transform existing tables' data into single-table or single-item format to bring related data close together, adding some complexity to the write process, but also unlocking the ability to do fast single-digit millisecond read operations.

 As you learn the features of DynamoDB and plan your migration, keep the starting motivations in mind so that you can make the best choices to satisfy your most